 NCD mortality and morbidity

-Of 56 million global deaths in 2012, 38 million, or 68%, were due to noncommunicable diseases.
+Of 56.4 million global deaths in 2015, 39.5 million, or 70%, were due to noncommunicable diseases (NCDs).
 The four main NCDs are cardiovascular diseases, cancers, diabetes and chronic lung diseases.
 The burden of these diseases is rising disproportionately among lower income countries and populations.
-In 2012, nearly three quarters of noncommunicable disease deaths -- 28 million -- occurred in low- and middle-income countries with about 48% of deaths occurring before the age of 70 in these countries.
+In 2015, over three quarters of NCD deaths -- 30.7 million -- occurred in low- and middle-income countries with about 48% of deaths occurring before the age of 70 in these countries.